 You are a businessperson, and you should be making good business decisions.
 You should not be banking on your pet opinions and the experts who support them.
 You should know what the counter experts say, especially the ones who are being relied upon at the level of government, because those are likely the ones who will decide your fate.

-Even if you have supreme confidence in the experts you trust, you don’t want to have to go to battle on the point of experts’ opinions.
+Even if you have supreme confidence in the experts you trust, you don’t want to have to go to battle on the swords of experts’ opinions.
 Litigation over experts’ opinions is some of the costliest litigation in the court system.
 Even if you win the battle, you may lose the war.

 I am no expert in viruses or the measures that people should take to protect themselves and others from infection.
 The US Chamber of Commerce has issued a Small Business Reopening Guide that is very useful.
 Some practices will apply to all businesses across the board, regardless of type, but other practices need to be considered in light of the unique challenges and factors present in the specific business.